dmelotik/covid19_US_Trends/README.md

 3. `jar -cfm executable.jar manifest.txt`
 4. `java --module-path "\path\to\javafx-sdk-11\lib" --add-modules javafx.controls,javafx.fxml -jar executable.jar`

-## What I learned:
-1. Creating a GUI through JavaFX 11
-2. Connecting a GUI to data/funcitons
-3. Importance of planning modular coding to allow for easier testing
-4. How to store and access large amounts of data (through *.csv and other text files)

-## What I would do next:
-1. Add more styling
-2. Make the code more modular and add testing
-3. Add a button to update the /data repo from the GUI
-4. Add more validation and error handling

 ## How to put the data on your machine:
 1. Open Git's command line
 2. Go into your_path/covid19_US_Trends/application